fernandoPalluzzi/lstmContacts/README.md

 21 Selenocysteine Sec    U  selenium   Charged (-), SeH-containing polar 22    Pyrrolysine Pyr    O     amber   Charged (+), Bacteria and Archaea
 ```
 For the antibody residue x0j of vj, the similarity search is further constrained within the original FAB chain (either *heavy* or *light*).
-A warning level based on powers of 2 is used to determine the search results quality: 2^3 = 8, exact match failed; 2^2 = 4, residue match (same FAB chain as the input) failed; 2^1 = 2, group search failed; 2^0 = 1, residue match (FAB chain mismatch) failed.
+A warning level based on powers of 2 is used to determine the quality of the search results: 2^3 = 8, exact match failed; 2^2 = 4, residue match (same FAB chain as the input) failed; 2^1 = 2, group search failed; 2^0 = 1, residue match (FAB chain mismatch) failed.
 A warning level below 8 means that an exact match was found, whereas a warning level > 8 and < 15 indicates a non-exact match.
 If the warning level reaches 15, the search failed at every level and the algorithm cannot go further.
 This warning system enables fast user monitoring of the prediction quality.
 By default, the R module shows the search status, commenting on results quality in human language.

 ## 1.3.
 Contact search and complex definition